-Inside Today's Museum Thursdays 24 September to 3 December 2015, 14:00-17:00
+Inside Today's Museum Thursdays 29 September to 8 December 2016, 14:00-17:00

-This course examines Tate as an institution from its conception to its recent plans for development across its four sites.
+This course examines Tate as an institution, from opening its doors to the public for the first time at Millbank in 1897, to the most recent developments at its four major galleries across the UK.
 It investigates how Tate develops and addresses its audiences inside the gallery and beyond, as well as the services that it provides to the public.
-From its acquisition policy, collection displays and exhibitions to its learning programmes and online platforms, as well as the relationships Tate has established with museums and galleries throughout the UK, this course considers the practical aspects of running Tate in the context of current theoretical debates around institutions, architecture, collections, displays, audiences, research and leisure.
+From its acquisition policy, collection displays and exhibitions to its learning programmes, website and relationships with museums and galleries throughout the UK, this course considers the practical aspects of running Tate in the context of current theoretical debates around institutions, architecture, collections, displays, audiences, research and leisure.